BharadwajS/Fall-detection-in-Android/README.txt

 To run the Android project.

-Import Android project into workspace
+* Import Android project into workspace
-To run the project on the device,the device must be set to debugging mode.
+* To run the project on the device,the device must be set to debugging mode.
-Connect the device and Run the Android project as an Android application.
+* Connect the device and Run the Android project as an Android application.

 For the Matlab files

-Import the fall_data mat file into the workspace.
+* Import the fall_data mat file into the workspace.
-Run posture_detection_23_11_12.m
+* Run posturerecog.m
 -----------------------------------------------------------------
 III.
 Contact info.